 D. Page numbers may not be placed in the upper left or lower left margins.

-E. Running titles must be within the margin guidelines.
+E. Running titles should be within the same margins as the body of the text.

 A. Top, bottom, right, and left: 1", except for chapter headings which should have a 2" top margin.

-C. All reductions, illustrations, graphs, charts, etc., must fit within margin guidelines.
+C. All illustrations, graphs, charts, etc., must fit within margin guidelines.

 D. Right justification is acceptable, as long as it does not create extra spaces between words, letters, or punctuation.